-The Issuer may from time to time without the consent of the Noteholders create and issue further notes, having terms and conditions the same as those of the Notes, or the same except for the amount of the first payment of interest, and so that the same shall be consolidated and form a single series with the outstanding Notes (Further Notes).
+- (A) The Issuer may from time to time, without the consent of the Noteholders, create and issue further notes, having terms and conditions the same as those of the Notes, or the same except for the amount and timing of the first payment of interest and the date on which interest starts to accrue, which may be consolidated and form a single series with the outstanding Notes ("Further Notes"). - (B) In these Conditions, "Reference Date" means the later of: (i) the Issue Date; and (ii) the latest date (if any) on which any Further Notes have been issued pursuant to this Condition 12.